Marlborough fault system

-The Marlborough Fault System is a set of four large dextral strike-slip faults and other related structures in the northern part of South Island, New Zealand, which transfer displacement between the mainly transform plate boundary of the Alpine fault and the mainly destructive boundary of the Kermadec Trench, and together form the boundary between the Australian and Pacific Plates.
+The Marlborough fault system (also known as Marlborough tectonic domain) is a set of four large dextral strike-slip faults and other related structures in the northern part of the South Island, New Zealand, which transfer displacement between the mainly transform plate boundary of the Alpine fault and the mainly destructive boundary of the Kermadec Trench, and together form the boundary between the Australian and Pacific plates.

 Geometry

-The Marlborough Fault System consists of four main dominantly strike-slip fault strands, which together carry almost all of the displacement associated with the plate boundary.
-Other smaller faults form as splays of these main faults or accommodate deformation of the crust between them, such as the Newton and Hura Faults at the western end of the Hope Fault and the Jordan Thrust that formed the Seaward Kaikoura Range.
+The Marlborough fault system consists of four main dominantly strike-slip fault strands, which together carry almost all of the displacement associated with the plate boundary.
+Estimates of the rate of current displacement for total strike-slip across the system are between 39 mm/year to 48 mm/year.
+This has meant up to 450 m of relative plate motion in less than 14,000 years.
+Other smaller faults form as splays of these main faults or accommodate deformation of the crust between them, such as the Newton and Hura Faults at the western end of the Hope Fault and the Jordan Thrust that formed the Seaward Kaikōura Range.
 The dextral strike-slip across this zone has also involved clockwise rotation of the intervening fault blocks of about 20° since the early Pliocene.
+The Hope Fault is the southern limit of the Marlborough fault system and faults to the south of it, even quite close by, are regarded as part of the Northern Canterbury domain.